Rafi594/searx_ynh/README.md

 [Yunohost project](https://yunohost.org/#/)

 Searx is a privacy-respecting, hackable metasearch engine.
-For more information ,visit [Searx homepage](https://asciimoo.github.io/searx/).
+For more informaton ,visit [Searx homepage](https://asciimoo.github.io/searx/).

 This package is the [YunoHost](https://yunohost.org) application that ease Searx installation on your YunoHost server.